Triin Kerge

 2016 -2017

-If/When/How far is close grew out of my experience of a long-distance relationship and the ways intimacy shifts when physical presence is replaced by absence.
+If / When / How Far Is Close grew out of my experience of a long-distance relationship and of the search of the ways intimacy shifts when physical presence is replaced by absence.

-To explore this, I invited strangers into my bedroom — a space usually reserved for those closest to me.
-Without introductions or conversation, they sat on my bed, and the camera captured this unfamiliar closeness.
-The encounters questioned how intimacy can be constructed, even with someone unknown.
+In the first part of the project, I invited strangers into my bedroom - a space usually reserved for those closest to me.
+Without introductions or conversation, they sat on my bed while the camera recorded this unfamiliar closeness.
+These encounters question how intimacy can be constructed, even in silence and between people who do not know one another.

-The second part of the work shares recordings of video-call sessions with my partner, where we both sleep while connected online.
-For many long-distance couples, leaving the call open for hours or even days becomes a way to collapse distance — a silent form of togetherness that is felt rather than spoken.
+The second part consists of recordings from video-call sessions with my then partner, during which we sleep while remaining connected online.
+For many long-distance couples, leaving a call open for hours or even days becomes a way to collapse distance - a quiet form of togetherness that is felt rather than articulated.

 Powered by Create your own unique website with customizable templates.